Xentrics/Praecapatus/README.txt

 			- string[] GoalData:
 				- items: ITEM "item by id" "number to have"
 				- chars: CHAR "character id"
-				- cons:	 CON "conversation by id" "con node by id"
+				- cons:	 CON "conversation by name" "con node by id"